Misdiagnosis of heart problems

 Table of Contents

-Failure to diagnose a heart problem – education is the key
+Failure to diagnose heart problems – education is the key

 Our hearts are the pumps that keep us alive by pushing blood around our bodies, feeding our cells with oxygen and nutrients and taking away carbon dioxide and other waste products.
 Like all organs, the heart can develop problems, affecting its ability to function.
 The term ‘heart disease’ encompasses a wide range of conditions, including defects in heart structures such as valves, problems with the rhythmic beat, and infection.
 Coronary artery disease is the most common type of heart disease and involves blockage or narrowing of the arteries that feed the heart muscle directly, leading to angina chest pain, heart attack and heart failure.